-"Fixed Rate Interest Amount" has the meaning set forth in Condition 4.

-"Fixed Rate Interest Payment Date" has the meaning set forth in Condition 4.

-"Fixed Rate Interest Period" means the period beginning on (and including) the Issue Date and ending on (but excluding) the first Fixed Rate Interest Payment Date, and each successive period beginning on (and including) a Fixed Rate Interest Payment Date and ending on (but excluding) the next succeeding Fixed Rate Interest Payment Date.

-"Interest Amount" means a Fixed Rate Interest Amount.

-"Interest Non-Payment Notice" has the meaning set forth in Condition 4.3.

-"Interest Payment Date" means a Fixed Rate Interest Payment Date.

-"Interest Period" means a Fixed Rate Interest Period.

-"Issue Date" means June 6, 2007.

-"Issuer" means BNP Paribas.

-"Loss Absorption" has the meaning set forth in Condition 5.

-"Mandatory Interest Payment" means the amount of interest due on any Mandatory Interest Payment Date, as calculated in accordance with Condition 4.3.1.

-"Mandatory Interest Payment Date" means each Interest Payment Date as to which at any time during the oneyear period prior to such Interest Payment Date any of the following events occurs:

-- (i) a declaration or payment of a dividend, or a payment of any nature by the Issuer on any Equity Securities (other than (x) a dividend or other distribution paid on the ordinary shares of the Issuer consisting solely of newly-issued ordinary shares, or (y) a redemption, repurchase or acquisition of any Equity Securities); or - (ii) a payment of any nature by the Issuer on any Parity Securities (other than (x) a Reinstatement, or (y) any payment on any Parity Securities that was required to be made as a result of a dividend or other payment having been made on any Equity Securities or Parity Securities, or (z) a redemption, repurchase or acquisition of any Parity Securities), provided, however, that if a Capital Deficiency Event occurred during the Interest Period immediately preceding such Interest Payment Date, such Interest Payment Date shall only be a Mandatory Interest Payment Date if such Capital Deficiency Event occurred prior to the relevant event described in sub-paragraph (i) or (ii) above.
+- "Floating Rate Interest Amount" has the meaning set forth in Condition 4. - "Floating Rate Interest Determination Date" has the meaning set forth in Condition 4. - "Floating Rate Interest Payment Date" has the meaning set forth in Condition 4. - "Floating Rate Interest Period" means the period beginning on (and including) the First Call Date and ending on (but excluding) the first Floating Rate Interest Payment Date and each successive period beginning on (and including) a Floating Rate Interest Payment Date and ending on (but excluding) the next succeeding Floating Rate Interest Payment Date. - "Interest Amount" means a Fixed Rate Interest Amount and/or a Floating Rate Interest Amount, as the case may be. - "Interest Non-Payment Notice" has the meaning set forth in Condition 4.4. - "Interest Payment Date" means a Fixed Rate Interest Payment Date or a Floating Rate Interest Payment Date, as the case may be. - "Interest Period" means a Fixed Rate Interest Period or a Floating Rate Interest Period, as the case may be. - "Issue Date" means April 13, 2007. - "Issuer" means BNP Paribas. - "Loss Absorption" has the meaning set forth in Condition 5. - "Mandatory Interest Payment" means the amount of interest due on any Mandatory Interest Payment Date, as calculated in accordance with Condition 4.4.1. - "Mandatory Interest Payment Date" means each Interest Payment Date as to which at any time during the oneyear period prior to such Interest Payment Date any of the following events occurs: - (i) a declaration or payment of a dividend, or a payment of any nature by the Issuer on any Equity Securities (other than (x) a dividend or other distribution paid on the ordinary shares of the Issuer consisting solely of newly-issued ordinary shares, or (y) a redemption, repurchase or acquisition of any Equity Securities); or - (ii) a payment of any nature by the Issuer on any Parity Securities (other than (x) a Reinstatement, or (y) any payment on any Parity Securities that was required to be made as a result of a dividend or other payment having been made on any Equity Securities or Parity Securities, or (z) a redemption, repurchase or acquisition of any Parity Securities), provided, however, that if a Capital Deficiency Event occurred during the Interest Period immediately preceding such Interest Payment Date, such Interest Payment Date shall only be a Mandatory Interest Payment Date if such Capital Deficiency Event occurred prior to the relevant event described in sub-paragraph (i) or (ii) above.

-"Mandatory Reinstatement Amount" means the lesser of (i) the difference between the Original Principal Amount of the Notes and the Current Principal Amount of the Notes, and (ii) the positive Consolidated Net Income of the Issuer as set out in its latest audited annual consolidated financial statements.
-Additionally, for the purpose of a Reinstatement pursuant to clause (ii) of the definition of "Mandatory Reinstatement Event", the Mandatory Reinstatement Amount will be computed so that the Notes will be reinstated by a principal amount which is the same in percentage terms as the largest increase in principal amount of such Parity Securities.

-"Mandatory Reinstatement Event" means (i) a Restricted Payment, or (ii) the increase by the Issuer of the principal amount of any Parity Securities other than the Notes, the terms of which contain a provision for the reinstatement of their principal amount similar to that of the Notes.

-"Masse" has the meaning set forth in Condition 10.

-"Noteholders" means the holders of the Notes.
+- "Mandatory Reinstatement Amount" means the lesser of (i) the difference between the Original Principal Amount of the Notes and the Current Principal Amount of the Notes, and (ii) the positive Consolidated Net Income of the Issuer as set out in its latest audited annual consolidated financial statements.
+Additionally, for the purpose of a Reinstatement pursuant to clause (ii) of the definition of "Mandatory Reinstatement Event", the Mandatory Reinstatement Amount will be computed so that the Notes will be reinstated by a principal amount which is the same in percentage terms as the largest increase in principal amount of such Parity Securities. - "Mandatory Reinstatement Event" means (i) a Restricted Payment, or (ii) the increase by the Issuer of the principal amount of any Parity Securities other than the Notes, the terms of which contain a provision for the reinstatement of their principal amount similar to that of the Notes. - "Masse" has the meaning set forth in Condition 10. - "Noteholders" means the holders of the Notes.